-This is ALL THINGS CONSIDERED from NPR News.
-I'm Melissa Block.
+If you're just joining us, this is WEEKENDS on ALL THINGS CONSIDERED from NPR News.
+I'm Jacki Lyden.

 The ancient Olympic sport of wrestling will be the future Olympic sport of wrestling.
 Wrestling was the winner of a vote by members of the International Olympic Committee earlier today.
 It beat out squash and a combined bid by baseball and softball for inclusion in the 2020 and 2024 games.

 NPR's Mike Pesca has been covering the IOC meetings in Buenos Aires, and he joins us now.
 Hello there, Mike.

 If we didn't experience Hurricane Katrina ourselves, we saw it: the ominous red pinwheel on the radar, the wrecked Superdome, the corpses.
 And certainly we saw our shame — America's inequality, negligence and violence were all laid bare by the storm.

 But one tragedy went largely unwitnessed.
 And this is the subject of Sheri Fink's provocative new book, Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital.
 The Pulitzer Prize-winning writer examines what happens when people make life-and-death decisions in a state of anarchy.

 EcoATMs take old cellphones, MP3 players and tablets in exchange for cash.
 But the automated kiosks, operating 650 machines in 40 states, are getting bad reviews from police, who are concerned the machines are a magnet for thieves.

 The transaction is fairly simple.
 The machine walks you through the process, scanning your ID to certify you're over 18 and verify your identity.
 An ecoATM employee inspects the transaction remotely in real time.
 Once the seller's identity is verified, the kiosk takes the device and assesses its value.
 You get the cash, and the device is recycled.